 - We leverage technology to maximize efficiency.
-“Computers good, people bad.”(8)
+“Computers good, people bad.”(11)

-- We maintain a culture of doing more with less.(9) In other words, you’ll find us driving Honda Civics, not Ferraris.
+- We maintain a culture of doing more with less.(12) In other words, you’ll find us driving Honda Civics, not Ferraris.

-One thing is certain: The asset manager and the consumer would both be better off if they could cut the middle-man out.
+One thing is certain: The asset manager and the consumer would both be better off if they could cut the middleperson out.
 The client would save 75bps in fees and the asset manager would have direct access to the client.
-The direct-to-consumer model (AA Model) represents where we think the future of the financial services is headed.
-No middlemen, less conflicts of interest, more affordability.
+The direct-to-consumer model (AA Model) represents where we think the future of financial services is headed.
+No middlepeople, fewer conflicts of interest, more affordability.

 We focus on inbound marketing.
-We tell people what we do, why we do it, and how we do it, and they reach out to us for information and education (see our active robo as an example).
-Our products are designed to be bought through genuine client interest, not sold via middle channels.
+We tell people what we do, why we do it, and how we do it, and they reach out to us for information and education.
+Our strategies are designed to be bought through genuine client interest, not sold via middle channels.
 Our approach efficiently taps into a self-selected group of investors who understand and appreciate our value proposition.

 In order to have confidence in our approach, which is unique and highly differentiated from others, one must understand our investment processes and the research behind them (our books and blog posts are a great place to get started).

-We believe our approach to the markets makes sense for sophisticated, long-term, disciplined investors.
-They don’t want the generic passive indexes or closet-indexing funds.
-We call these investors “sustainable clients.”
+We believe our approach to the markets makes sense for sophisticated, long-term, disciplined investors who don’t want generic passive indexes, or “closet-indexes.”
+We call these investors, “sustainable clients.”
 The central belief behind our “edge” is that we can couple patient and disciplined capital with innovative strategies.
 It all boils down to educating clients and making them better investors.
 And we should all want that.